-There have been reports of superinfection with Candida species other than C. albicans, which are often inherently not susceptible to fluconazole (e.g. Candida krusei).
-Such cases may require alternative antifungal therapy.
+There have been reports of superinfection with Candida species other than C. albicans, which often have inherently reduced susceptibility (C. glabrata) or resistance to fluconazole (e.g. C. krusei, C. auris).
+Such infections may require alternative antifungal therapy.
+The resistance mechanisms have not been completely elucidated in some intrinsically resistant (C. krusei) or emerging (C. auris) species of Candida.